What is a Private School Satellite Program (PSP)?

 Join the CHEA Support Network

 Don’t belong to the CHEA Support Network yet?
 It’s easy.
-Here’s ten reasons to join.
+Here are ten reasons to join.
 Membership for the 2021-2022 school year is now closed.
-Applications for 2022-2023 will be available beginning August 1.
+Applications for 2022-2023 will be available soon.